cptpiepmatz/AudioWarp/README.md

 ## Usage
 The build script inside the `package.json` builds an `.exe` for Windows.
 It contains everything needed to start the application.
-Just double click it and AudioWarp boots up and asks some questions to operate correctly.
+Just double-click it and AudioWarp boots up and asks some questions to operate correctly.
 If you're done with it, just close the window.
 <p align="center">
   <img width="640" src="./readme_assets/window.gif">